Skip To Main Content

 See important safety information, including boxed warning, in the attached prescribing information.

-Prescribing Information Related to Pancreatitis
+Prescribing Information Related to Acute Pancreatitis

-After initiation of tirzepatide, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain sometimes radiating to the back and which may or may not be accompanied by vomiting).1
+After initiation of tirzepatide, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back and which may or may not be accompanied by vomiting).1

 If pancreatitis is suspected,